Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/02. ORM & Sequelize.js/README.md

   ```

 1. Next, update your `config/config.json` file to reflect the new development database context.
 In the "development" context, update the database's name, the "dialect" to `postgres`, and change the username to the username of your computer.
-1. Now migrate your db with `$ sequelize db:migrate`
+1. Next, migrate your db with `$ sequelize db:migrate`
 1. Use the [Postgres.app](https://postgresapp.com/documentation/gui-tools.html) to access your new database in the CLI.
 Use the command `\dt` to see the `Posts` table you created.
-1. Now, run the following code to test if your database has connected. (it probably won't - try to troubleshoot :D )
+1. Now, put the following code in your `server.js` file and run your app to test if your database has connected. (it probably won't - try to troubleshoot :D )

   ```js
   sequelize